openyurtio/yurt-device-controller/docs/yurt-device-controller-tutorial-v1.md

 ## Install yurt-device-controller

-Suppose you have an OpenYurt cluster, a nodePool, and deployed an Edgex Foundry Instance on that node pool.
+Suppose you have an OpenYurt cluster, a nodePool, and deployed an EdgeX Foundry Instance on that node pool.

 ### Install the related CRDs